stackvana/microcule/ReadMe.md

  - Simplistic design makes it very easy to write code / create new plugins

-### Containers / Isolation
+### No Containers
-  - Ships with no container or OS virtualization
+  - By design, ships with no container or OS virtualization
-  - By design, requires no Container or Virtual Machine solutions ( it's your choice! )
+  - Will work with any Container or Virtual Machine solutions ( it's your choice! )
   - Isolates state of microservice per system process and request ( stateless service requests )
   - Handles Microservice error handling and custom timeouts